 How Changes to NOI Impact Net Asset Value

-A property’s net operating income (NOI) is an important figure needed to calculate the market value of a cash-flowing real estate investment.
+To calculate the market value of a cash-flowing real estate investment, it’s important to know the property’s net operating income (NOI).
 The NOI divided by the cap rate is the primary formula for determining market value.
-Therefore, if the cap rate is held constant, then a property’s NAV will improve when NOI increases.
+Therefore, when NOI increases, a property’s NAV will improve if the cap rate remains constant.
 Conversely, the net asset value will fall if the NOI decreases.

-Therefore, investors looking to boost their NAV can do so by focusing on various physical and operational improvements that will correspondingly improve the property’s net operating income.
+Therefore, investors looking to boost their NAV can do so by focusing on various physical and operational improvements.
+Especially those that will correspondingly improve the property’s net operating income.

 How Capital Markets Impact Net Asset Value

 Capital markets (including both debt and equity markets) can have both a direct and indirect impact on a property’s net asset value.
-The most direct impact is on cap rates, which are routinely influenced by current interest rates.
+Current interest rates routinely impact cap rates, which has the most direct effect.

 Capital markets (including both debt and equity markets)